Step 3: Displaying Tank State by Subscribing to JointState Topics¶

 auto body = bodyItem->body();

-By the way, this body object is the same as the one obtained from the config object in the configure function as
+Incidentally, this Body object is the same as what you’d obtain from the config object in the configure function using:

 config->body()